 Each day consists of a half day group lesson each morning followed by a planned social event.
 Off slope activities typically include wine tastings, apres meals at the best local restaurants, evening sleigh rides through the charming lantern-lit village and more.
 A typical Masters Week includes the following activities:

 Your day will start with a welcome reception/buffet breakfast.
 This will be followed by your first group lesson where you will meet your new Masters’ ski buddies.
 Groups are level specific so you’ll be learning with like minded snow enthusiasts.
 The group is hosted by the most experienced instructors and personalised coaching is provided.

 Following your morning group session your instructor will take you to the Kettle Valley Steakhouse for a gourmet lunch and wine tasting.

 Half day group lesson in the morning where you can learn at your own pace with some great coaching and on snow tips from the best instructors in the resort.
 Following your on snow session, lunch is hosted by the Director of Snow Sports.

 Following your on snow group coaching session, there is an apres ski Sleigh Ride and Dinner in a rustic, cozy forest cabin.

-Half day group lesson, followed by apres ski dinner and drinks at Blarney Stone Irish pub
+Half day group lesson, followed by apres ski dinner and drinks at Blarney Stone Irish pub.

-Half day group lesson.
+Half day group lesson and group social night.